muellerzr/nbprocess-sandbox/README.md

 tutorials/experiments using
 [nbprocess](https://github.com/fastai/nbprocess).
 Ideally these
-experiments will be me testing how close [nbagile](https://github.com/muellerzr/nbagile) can be to existance with this new framework.
+experiments will be me testing how close [nbagile](https://github.com/muellerzr/nbagile) can be to existence with this new framework.

 Implemented in this repo: